bianca-isaac/bianca-isaac/README.md

 Over the years I have managed to develop critical thinking and problem solving skills.
-I have experience in business and sports performance statistical analysis and I work with data collection, preparation, and presentation.
+I have experience in business and sports performance statistical analysis and I work with data collection, preparation and presentation.

 I'm currently studying the tools for Data Science to be able to gain more business insights and help the company's growth.